TrevorSundberg/inviz/README.md

 # Inviz
 An inline and embeddable GraphViz widget for the web.
-Based on the Graphviz port [Viz.js](https://github.com/mdaines/viz.js/).
+Based on the GraphViz port [Viz.js](https://github.com/mdaines/viz.js/) by mdaines.

 To determine whether to use `inviz-lite` or `inviz-full`, see [here](https://github.com/mdaines/viz.js/wiki/Usage).